 Both solid?
 One solid one wire?
 Both wire?

 In Australia, with its long history of carrot bolting, a combo of one solid gate and one wire gate, as found on the Black Diamond Posiwire, is common.
 This is because wire gates are lighter and easier to clip, making them the preference for many climbers, but they’re too thin to safely use with carrots and bolt hangers.
 As old routes get rebolted with modern techniques, this is becoming less of an issue.

 In other areas of the world, double wire-gated draws are already quite common.
 The big advantage of wire gates is that they are lighter, reducing the chance they will will vibrate open during a fall (which can temporarily - but dramatically - decrease the strength of the carabiner).

 The other consideration is how wide the gate actually opens - a wide gate opening allows you to easily clip the rope without risking your finger getting jammed up inside the carabiner.

 The dogbone is the name given to the sling that connects the upper and lower carabiners.
-The primary considerations are length and stiffness.
+The primary considerations are length, thickness/stiffness.
 For length, it’s a good idea to have a collection of various lengths.
 This way, you'll always be able to choose the correct length draw to avoid unnecessary abrasion and force, as well as minimise rope drag.